kevin-o-lewis/Fighting-Crime-with-Budget/README.md

 # County Spending Versus Violent Crime in California

 ## Overview
 An exploration of the relationship between California County Budgets and Violent Crime Arrests.
-This project looks at three budget categories: police, mental health services, and substance abuse services to determine if spending more in any single category will correlate with a reduction in violent crime arrests.
+This project looks at three budget categories: police, mental health services, and substance abuse services to determine if spending more in any single category will correlate with a greater than average reduction in violent crime arrests.

 ## Data Sources
 County Budget data 2003 to 2016: [CA State Controller Office](https://bythenumbers.sco.ca.gov/Raw-Data/Counties-Raw-Data-for-Fiscal-Years-2002-03-to-2015/esdm-5xr2) \